agentdr1/LA_MIL/README.md

 ## Updated Results
-Using as feature extraction network and changing the first fully connected layer from 1024->512 to, LA_MIL achieves dramatic performance boosts in 5-Fold CV on TCGA Colorectal and Stomach Cancer.
+Using <a href="https://github.com/Xiyue-Wang/RetCCL">RetCCL</a> as feature extraction network and changing the first fully connected layer from 1024->512 to 2048->512, LA_MIL achieves dramatic performance boosts in 5-Fold CV on TCGA Colorectal and Stomach Cancer.
 Results given as mean AUROC and variance across folds.

 |   Multi-target    |     MSI     |     TMB     |     BRAF    |     ALK     |    ERBB4    |    FBXW7    |     KRAS    |    PIK3CA   |    SMAD4    |     TP53    |
 |:-----------------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|